AnaMMedina21/kubernetes-pipeline-on-doks/readme.md

 ```

 The script will guide you through the setup process, prompting for input when necessary.
 Follow the instructions in the script and you'll be good to go!

+## Cluster Removal

+There are instructions [here](https://www.digitalocean.com/docs/kubernetes/how-to/delete-clusters/) on how to remove the cluster an associated resources.
+A cluster can also be removed with doctl, see `doctl kubernetes cluster delete --help`.